abbreviatedman/fast/readme.md

 Decks can be easily written with Markdown, come with a Pursuit stylesheet and brand assets, and can be served locally or hosted for online access.

+## Example Talk

+See [an example talk on Vim](./index.md) for a run-through of some of FAST's features.

+TODO Host Vim talk when complete.

 ## Getting Up And Running

 - Create a new repository by clicking "Use this template" on [this GitHub repository](https://github.com/abbreviatedman/talks-template).
 Clone that new repo down to your local machine.